Parndon Wood Nature Reserve, run by ECCO, is an area of ancient woodland home to a huge range of birds, small mammals, deer, flora and fungi.

-Please note that dogs are welcome only in the café courtyard and must be kept on a lead at all times.
+Dogs are welcome in the café courtyard but must be kept on a lead at all times.
 Dogs are not allowed onto the woodland trail.

-The 6 x 9m room in the Conservation Centre is available for private hire and is regularly used for environmental talks and other events.
+The 6mx9m room in the Conservation Centre is available for private hire and is regularly used for environmental talks and other events.

 There are volunteering opportunities to help maintain the woodland.
 You can look at our volunteering page for more information.